Categories

 Asha cleaned the mud off the seashell that he found at the beach and polished it until it was smooth and shiny.
 When he was finished, the shell’s true beauty became manifest.

-As the sun rose and the morning fog lifted, the splendour of the mountains became manifest.
+As the sun rose and the morning fog lifted, the splendor of the mountains became manifest.

 Sincerity